Beaches and lifeguards

 Frequently asked questions

-Can I scatter the ashes of my loved one at the beach?
+Can I scatter ashes of a loved one at the beach?

 I need a metal detector to find a lost item, who can I call?